scooterboo/CIR-9/README.md

 # STRONK-v1
-A 9 bit archetecture designed from scrach.
+A 9 bit architecture designed from scratch.

 #### instructions are 9 bits long:
 9 bit words are called baker's bytes (or bbytes for short)